kishrrk19/frontend-mentor-qrcode/README.md

 ### What I learned

--I learned how to use height for .container and elements.
+- I learned how to use height for .container and elements.
 I should not use max-hight for container and it's better to fix the hight for elements.
--I should use min-height: 100vh; for container.
-The container automatically expands to match the height of the viewport, allowing the content to be fully displayed.
--I should not use pixel for font-size and use rem.
+- I should not use pixel for font-size and use rem.

 ### Continued development